 Since I’m hosting the blog as a subdomain of asimio.net domain, I just need to add a CNAME record for test.asimio.net:

-This guide needed to be updated once I upgraded OS X and needed to re-install Jekyll, which was at version 2.5.x when this post was first published and at version 3.1.x at the time of Revision #1.
+This guide needed to be updated once I upgraded to OS X Sierra and needed to re-install Jekyll 3.1.x, the latest as of Revision #1, but was at version 2.5.x when this post was first published.

 - Ubuntu 14.04